The oil refinery at Mongstad in western Norway is a modern highly-upgraded plant with an annual capacity of near 12 million tonnes of crude.

 It is the largest facility of its kind in Norway, and medium-sized in European terms.

-The refinery belongs to Mongstad Refining, which is owned 79% by Statoil and 21% by Shell.
+The refinery belongs to Mongstad Refining, which is owned 100% by Statoil.

 Most crude oil refined at the plant comes from the Norwegian continental shelf.
 The principal outputs are petrol, diesel oil, jet fuel and other light petroleum products.